Christoph Bernhard Verspoell: Career

 His hymnal also contains "Heiligste Nacht" and "O selige Nacht", but he probably just edited the hymns and is not the author.
 A German version of "O come, O come, Emmanuel", "O komm, o komm, Emmanuel", is attributed to him, but it is not part of his hymnal.
-The hymn "Fest soll mein Taufbund immer stehn" is used for baptisms.
+He included the hymn "Fest soll mein Taufbund immer stehen", intended for the Feast of Corpus Christi, but now used shortened for baptisms.

 He died in Münster.
 An obituary in an 1818 newspaper attested him the reputation of a pious Christian, a priest of dignity, and most of all a tireless friend of children ("... den Ruf eines frommen Christen, eines würdigen Geistlichen, vor allem aber den eines unermüdeten Kinderfreundes").